TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Related work

-\paragraph{Low-rank Adaptation (LoRA).} Introduced by \citet{hu2022lora}, LoRA employs two matrices, $\mathbf{A}$ and $\mathbf{B}$, to parameterize the weight update matrix, $\Delta \mathbf{W}$, as a low-rank decomposition, thereby significantly reducing the number of trainable parameters.
-Building on LoRA, VeRA \cite{kopiczko2024vera} proposes to randomly initialize and freeze the $\mathbf{A}$ and $\mathbf{B}$ matrices, which are shared across layers, and instead train only two scaling vectors, $\mathbf{b}$ and $\mathbf{d}$, thus significantly reducing the trainable parameter count needed for low-rank weight updates.
-Recently, tensor-based methods, which operate on tensorized neural network weights \cite{gu2025tensorllm}, have also been shown to be effective in fine-tuning LLMs \cite{yang2024loretta,bershatsky2024lotr}.
-More specifically, they focus on reducing the number of trainable parameters compared to LoRA while assuming higher-order low-rank structures \cite{ttd, 7038247}, which may fail to capture high-rank updates for complex tasks such as reasoning \cite{huang2025hira}.
+\paragraph{Low-rank Adaptation (LoRA).} Introduced by \citet{hu2022lora}, LoRA employs two matrices, $\mathbf{A} \in \mathbb{R}^{J_1 \times r} $ and $\mathbf{B} \in \mathbb{R}^{r \times J_2}$, to parametrize the weight update matrix, $\Delta \mathbf{W} = \mathbf{A} \times \mathbf{B} \in \mathbb{R}^{J_1 \times J_2}$, as a low-rank decomposition, thereby significantly reducing the number of trainable parameters.
+Since $\Delta \mathbf{W}$ has the same dimensionality as the pre-trained weight matrix, it can be merged into the pre-trained weight during inference, eliminating any additional inference overhead.
+Based on LoRA, VeRA \cite{kopiczko2024vera} proposes to randomly initialize and freeze the $\mathbf{A}$ and $\mathbf{B}$ matrices, share them across layers, and train only two scaling vectors, $\mathbf{b}$ and $\mathbf{d}$, thus significantly reducing the trainable parameters needed for low-rank weight updates.
+Other variants of LoRA impose different algebraic structures within $\Delta \mathbf{W}$ to achieve parameter reduction or high-rank updates \cite{zhang2023adaptive, dettmers2023qlora, liu2024dora, borse2024foura}.

+Recently, tensor-based methods, which operate on tensorized neural network weights \cite{gu2025tensorllm, zhou2026kromhc}, have also been shown to be effective in fine-tuning LLMs \cite{yang2024loretta,bershatsky2024lotr}.
+More specifically, they focus on reducing the number of trainable parameters compared to LoRA by assuming higher-order low-rank update structures \cite{ttd}, which may still fail to capture high-rank updates for complex tasks \cite{huang2025hira}.

 \paragraph{High-rank Adaptation.} To overcome the limited expressivity of low-rank adaptation, high-rank variants of LoRA have been proposed.
+QuanTA \cite{chen2024quanta} uses a quantum-inspired method to efficiently achieve high-rank weight updates.
 MoRA \cite{jiang2024morahighrankupdatingparameterefficient} employs a square matrix to achieve high-rank updates, while HiRA \cite{huang2025hira} uses the Hadamard product to learn a high-rank weight update matrix.
-Both methods maintain the same level of trainable parameter count as LoRA.
-Different from these methods, TeRA effectively achieves high-rank weight updates while using a similar number of trainable parameters as vector-based PEFT adapters such as VeRA.
+Different from these methods, TeRA effectively achieves high-rank weight updates and uses much fewer trainable parameters, similar amount to that in vector-based PEFT adapters such as VeRA.